The Ho Chi Minh Trail: Then and Now (Part 3)

 The US emplyed scores of different kinds of fuses to make their ordinace explode, such as timed, impact and chemical fuses.

-bomb fuses being used as cow bells
+bomb fuses used as cow bells on the Ho Chi Minh Trail in Laos

 Local people often use them to make cow bells.